AspieSoft/aspiesoft-auto-embed/wp-plugin/trunk/readme.txt

 == Changelog ==

+= 1.4 =
+Added option to only embed shortcodes

 = 1.2 =
 Added support for embedding images
 Now ignores links that include class, id, or name attributes (to allow button links to work as normal)